Le Declic, 1987, Amiga. An untranslated Italian erotic visual novel that I don't really talk about because I don't speak Italian.

 "Fuksoft" from 1987.

 Thematically similar, but somewhat less successful and authentic is Passengers of the Wind, released in 1986 by Infogrammes for the Amstrad CPC, Atari ST, MSX, Amiga, Commodore 64, and PC.
-It's based on a popular French comic by Francois Bourgeon and is an adventure-romance story (or, if you prefer, a romance in both its modern and antiquated senses) which takes place just before the French revolution.
+It's based on a popular French comic by Francois Bourgeon and is an adventure-romance story (or, if you prefer, a romance in both its most traditional form) which takes place just before the French revolution.
 Like many modern kinetic visual novels, it's only truly interactive during its occasional decision points which lead you to bad ends and force a reload should you choose incorrectly.
 The narrative doesn't meaningfully branch nor are there really any puzzles, it is utterly divorced from the conventional adventure game style of the time period.
-The interface is incredibly frustrating, though, and it's not always clear when you've run into a bad end as a result.
+The interface is really quite frustrating, though, and it's not always clear when you've run into a bad end as a result.
 The translation also leaves a lot to be desired, with its awkward, stilted dialogue that seems, at times, to be lacking vital context.
 As a result, the original comic is much better way to experience this story.
 Still, it's an interesting early look at a 'game' for which traditional gameplay was a tertiary concern, a true forerunner of the modern visual novel from a country that few associate with the form and an example of a fascinating period of French gaming history.

 But, if I were going to recommend you a politically charged French adventure game that isn't Mewilo, I'm much more likely to point you towards Froggy Software's La femme qui ne supportait pas les ordinateurs (lit.
 "The woman who couldn't stand computers"), a 1986 game which takes place on the Calvados network and casts you in the role of a woman facing sexual harrassment from an online community.
 It's not graphical enough to be a visual novel, but it's worth a look all the same, provided you can read French.